How to get a free 6 night hotel stay in Disney World

-Have you already earned the Amex Starwood sign up bonus?
+Have you already earned the Amex Starwood welcome bonus?
 Good news and bad news…

-The bad news is, American Express limits a sign-up bonus to one per lifetime per product.
-So if you’ve had an SPG Amex card before, you’re not going to be able to get the bonus again.
+The bad news is, American Express limits a welcome offer to one per lifetime per product.
+So if you’ve had an SPG Amex card before, you’re not going to be able to get the bonus offer again.

 The good news is there’s another option that’s almost as good.
 The Chase Marriott Rewards credit card will yield just as many Starpoints.
 Confused?
 Read about the Starwood and Marriott merger here.

 Also, if you qualify for a business card, there is a business SPG credit card from Amex.
-Since it is considered a different product from the personal version, you can still get the sign up bonus from the business credit card even if you’ve already received a bonus on the personal SPG card.
+Since it is considered a different product from the personal version, you can still get welcome bonus from the business credit card even if you’ve already received a bonus on the personal SPG card.

 If you want a longer stay or if you want to book a Nights & Flights package, you or your partner should get the Marriott Rewards card from Chase in addition to the Amex SPG cards